gardener/gardener/docs/proposals/30-apiserver-proxy.md

 - [Alternatives](#alternatives)

 ## Summary
-This proposal addresses a critical security vulnerability in the Gardener's API server proxy configuration when used with opaque or intransparent LoadBalancers, particularly in conjunction with the ACL extension.
-The issue involves the potential for dual proxy protocol headers, which can lead to misrouting, information leakage, and possible unauthorized access attempts.
-The proposed solution is to implement a custom header for secure routing using HTTP CONNECT (as currently used by the VPN listener), introduce a new port or path for API traffic, and gradually transition to this system through a feature gate.
+This proposal introduces secure routing mechanisms for Gardener's API server proxy to prevent security vulnerabilities when using opaque LoadBalancers.

 ## Motivation
 The current architecture of Gardener, when used with opaque/instransparent LoadBalancer configurations and the ACL extension, can result in a security vulnerability.
-This vulnerability stems from the addition of multiple proxy protocol headers to network packets, which can lead to:
+This vulnerability stems from the addition of multiple proxy protocol headers to network packets, which can lead to possible unauthorized access attempts to incorrect kube-api servers.

-1. Misrouting of traffic
-2. Potential information leakage
-3. Possible unauthorized access attempts to incorrect kube-api servers
+Alternatively, reducing the number of supported connection architectures by removing the proxy protocol method would simplify the system.
+The remaining two architectures already utilize HTTP CONNECT and are inherently immune to these security concerns, making them more reliable choices for secure communication.

+The proposed solution involves implementing a custom header for secure routing using HTTP CONNECT (as currently used by the VPN listener), introducing a new port or path for API traffic, and gradually transitioning to this system through a feature gate.

 ### Goals
 - Eliminate the vulnerability caused by dual proxy protocol headers
 - Ensure secure routing of traffic to the correct API server
 - Provide a clear migration path for existing Gardener deployments
-- Maintain or improve the overall performance and reliability of the system
-- Allow `gardener-extension-acl` to be used with proxy protocol on (non-transparent) LoadBalancers
+- Allow [`gardener-extension-acl`](https://github.com/stackitcloud/gardener-extension-acl) to be used with proxy protocol on (non-transparent) LoadBalancers

 ### Non-Goals
 - Modifying the core functionality of the ACL extension
-- Addressing security issues unrelated to the proxy protocol headers and API server routing
-- Reusing existing VPN or tunnel-related infrastructure

 ## Proposal